 About Adoration 4 Adventure

 Australian born horse rider and hula hooper, Chantell went on her first plane at 21 and first international trip at 23.
-Since then she has travelled to over 40 countries.
-Her current goals are to become fluent in Spanish and travel to every country in Europe.
+Since then she has traveled to over 45 countries across 5 continents.
+Her current goal is to travel to every country in the EU.